secrethub/examples/application/azure/README.md

 DEMO_USERNAME_PATH=your-username/demo/username
 DEMO_PASSWORD_PATH=your-username/demo/password
 ```
-These can be configured in the Application Settings as described in the previous step.
+These can be configured in the Application Settings, just like the `SECRETHUB_CREDENTIAL`.

 To make sure that these secrets exist run `secrethub demo init`.